Appicious/zy-pronoun/FAQ.md

 No. This is a proposed solution to a real problem.
 Use it if it solves friction you're experiencing.
 Language adoption is voluntary and organic.

 ### How do I handle plural AIs?
 Use standard "they/them/their" for multiple AIs.
 The singular ambiguity ("she said"—human or AI?) is the core problem.
 Plural contexts usually clarify through other cues.
-The proposal currently recommends 'they/them/their' for plurals.
-If usage reveals this creates problems, dedicated forms could emerge organically.

 ### What if people don't understand?
 Briefly explain: "I use 'zy' to distinguish AI from human sources."
 The problem is intuitive once pointed out.
 Most people immediately grasp why this matters.

 ### Can I modify the conjugation?
-The proposal uses zy/zim/zir/zirs/zimself to match established pronoun patterns.
+The proposal uses zy/zim/zis to perfectly mirror he/him/his.
+This parallelism is the system's strength.
 Consistency aids adoption.
 However, language evolves through use—if variants emerge naturally and prove more functional, usage will determine the standard.
 Document what you try and share results.

 ### How do I pronounce these?
 - **zy**: "zee" (like the letter Z)
 - **zim**: "zim" (rhymes with "him")
-- **zir**: "zeer" (rhymes with "here" or "deer")
-- **zirs**: "zeers" (rhymes with "hears")
+- **zis**: "zis" (rhymes with "his")
-- **zimself**: "zim-self" (like "himself")

 ## About Adoption